ghostjourney/2048-From-Scratch/README.md

 The platform specific code is located in directories containing the associated platform (E.g. linux specific code is in the linux directory)

+All game logic is located in game code.

+Platform specific code is located in their respective directories

+Shared logic code and game logic code are currently cross platform

 ## Build Instructions

 The project is currently configured to auto detect the operation system and use the appropriate target for the operating system.